Today’s Conveyancer Feature: Fraud in the conveyancing sector

 Whilst high profile businesses and organisations across the globe have reported data breaches over recent months, these have mainly resulted in reputational damage.

-Reports of law firm attacks, however, have seen hundreds of thousands pounds of client money being lost, affecting both the firm and its potential for future business.
+Reports of law firm attacks, however, have seen hundreds of thousands of pounds of client money being lost, affecting both the firm and its potential for future business.

 Where conveyancing is concerned, this increased appeal for criminals has been attributed to the money and the level of stress involved in a transaction.
 Reduced awareness, increased vulnerability and potentially high rewards are just what the fraudster is looking for.